Pumpkin Cookies With Cream Cheese Frosting

 What You’ll Love About This Recipe

 • Easy.
 First of all, this recipe is so easy!
 Everything for this pumpkin cookie recipe gets mixed up in one bowl.
 Stir with a wooden spoon.
+No mixer is needed.

 • Freezer friendly.
-This pumpkin cookie dough is freezer friendly, so it’s the perfect dough to make a huge batch and then freeze.
+This pumpkin cookie dough is freezer-friendly, so it’s the perfect dough to make a huge batch and then freeze.
 I freeze them in preportioned cookie balls.
-Then we can bake a few fresh cookies any time we like.
+Then, we can bake a few fresh cookies any time we like.

-Whenever you have leftover pumpkin, these cookies are the perfect thing to bake up.
+Whenever you have leftover pumpkin, these cookies are perfect for baking.
 This recipe makes the perfect Thanksgiving or Christmas dessert.
-I love giving cookies as gifts to my neighbors around the holidays, and these easy pumpkin cookies are always appreciated by family and friends.

-• Butter: For this recipe, you’ll melt the butter first and then let it cool to room temperature.
+• Unsalted Butter: For this recipe, you’ll melt the butter first and then let it cool to room temperature.

 • Sugar: You will use both granulated white sugar and brown sugar.
+You can use light or dark brown sugar.

 • Flour: I used all-purpose flour.
 You can also use a gluten-free flour blend in these cookies.
 I have had success with King Arthur brand.